Irritable bowel syndrome

 - Regular exercise, such as walking, can reduce stress and encourage bowel movements if you are constipated.
 One study of IBS patients found that those who exercised regularly had fewer IBS symptoms than those who did not.

 - Castor oil packs can soothe cramping muscles and aid detoxification.
 Apply oil directly to skin, cover with a clean soft cloth and plastic wrap.
 Place a heat source over the pack, and let it sit for 30 to 60 minutes.
 Never use castor oil internally, and do not use castor oil packs more than 3 days per week unless directed to do so by your physician.

 - Deep breathing reduces stress and may also help with digestion.

 - Therapeutic massage may help reduce stress.

-- Some small studies have suggested that yoga may help relieve pain and other symptoms of IBS.
+- Preliminary research suggest that yoga may help relieve pain and other symptoms of IBS.

 - Stress reduction techniques, such as hypnosis, biofeedback, or counseling, may also help.

 IBS may cause stress.
 Following a diet recommended by your doctor is very important.